The rules of tournament fishing will stand as written. Changes or amendments will be made only by majority vote at a regular January monthly meeting.

 If a person is late for the start, he will not be penalized.
 He must locate another member fishing the tournament to have his live well checked before he can begin fishing.

-On all waters, the start will be staggered and the last boat drawn will start each boat as the others clear.
+It will be a Shotgun start on lakes that are Trolling motor only or No Wake, and on all other waters the start will be staggered and the last boat drawn will start each boat as the others clear.

 The tournament director has the official time.
 His watch starts and ends the tournament.